Nobody wants to share their home with mice, cockroaches or other pests. Find out how deal with infestations.

 Ask your local council to collect bulky household waste or take it to the tip yourself.

-Try to keep your garden tidy too.
-An overgrown garden provides a good home for mice and rats.
+Try not to let your garden become overgrown as this provides a good home for mice and rats.

 Get help to deal with pests and vermin